-- FOR the election of Stephen A. Berenson, Richard N. Kender, and Claire M. Fraser, Ph.D. as Class II Directors: - FOR the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; - FOR the approval, on an advisory (non-binding) basis, of the compensation of our named executive officers; - FOR the approval of an amendment to our Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock from 200,000,000 to 240,000,000; and - FOR the approval of an adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes at the time of the Annual Meeting to approve Proposal 4.
+- FOR the election of Paul R. Biondi and Kurt C. Graves as Class III Directors; - FOR the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; - FOR the approval, on an advisory (non-binding) basis, of the compensation of our named executive officers; - FOR the approval of an amendment to our Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock from 240,000,000 to 360,000,000; - FOR the approval of an adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes at the time of the Annual Meeting to approve Proposal 4; and - AGAINST the stockholder proposal.